If you have previous company data from another POS (Point of Sale) system, you’ll need to import that data into Artisan.

 - We provide you a working copy to experiment with to confirm a successful import of data.

 - We update the scripts as necessary and provide you with new data as needed until we get it right.

-- We plan a date and your data gets extracted for the final time on say a Monday night.
-Then we run the scripts, import the data and you go live on Tuesday.
+- We plan a date.
+Your data gets extracted for the final time, for example, on a Monday night.
+Then, we run the scripts, import the data, and you go live on Tuesday.